ip1981/ldapply/README.md

     Options:
       -H <ldapuri>       LDAP URL to connect to [default: ldapi:///]

-      -D <binddn>        Use simple bind with the Distinguished Name <binddn>
-      -w <passwd>        Use <passwd> as the password for simple bind -y <passwdfile>    Read password from <passwdfile>, only the first line is read
+      -x                 Use simple bind instead of default SASL External -D <binddn>        Use <binddn> for the distinguished name or authorization identity -w <passwd>        Use <passwd> as the password for simple bind -y <passwdfile>    Read password from <passwdfile>, only the first line is read

       -h, --help         Show this message

-    If option -D is given, simple bind is used, otherwise SASL External.
     If option -w is given, -y is ignored.